 Upon his arrival, Dave began taking winemaking classes at UC Davis as a graduate student.
 On the weekends, he spent time looking at vineyard land from Monterey to Mendocino.
 It was during one of those weekend trips that fate drew Dave to the Dry Creek Valley.
 When he saw an old prune orchard across the street from the Dry Creek General Store, Dave realized that he had found his dream location.
 He purchased the orchard and began planting vines.
 Captivated by his memories of Loire-style wines, Sauvignon Blanc seemed destined to figure prominently in the Dry Creek Vineyard portfolio.
 However, several famed vineyard specialists advised him against planting Sauvignon Blanc.
 Always looking to push the envelope, Dave planted the varietal anyway and the rest is history.

 Today, our second-generation family owned winery continues to evolve and grow to meet the demands of a global wine marketplace.
 The primary mission of our winery is to produce distinctive wines that overdeliver on quality.
-For 45 years, this pursuit of winemaking excellence has led to many international awards and accolades.
+For nearly 50 years, this pursuit of winemaking excellence has led to many international awards and accolades.
 With a loyal following of wine club members and customers, the future of Dry Creek Vineyard has never been brighter.

 Groundbreaking in 1972 Dave Stare and daughter, Kim

 First winery built in the Dry Creek Valley after Prohibition, revitalizing the region's wine industry.